 Gifts that are intended to be made to the married couple jointly will generally be considered matrimonial property across the UK.

-In terms of inheritances, this will often depend on the particular situation.
+In terms of gifts and inheritance in divorce, this will often depend on the particular situation.

-Any assets which have been inherited by either husband or wife are often treated differently from other assets in the context of divorce.
+Any assets that have been inherited by either husband or wife are often treated differently from other assets in the context of divorce.

 If money is inherited by either husband or wife during the marriage, whether or not it will be added to the matrimonial pot will depend upon several factors, including the length of the marriage and whether or not it was used as part of shared finances.

 Formal loans, as opposed to gifts hidden as loans, are less likely to be added to the matrimonial pot.
-But determining whether money received from a parent constitutes a gift or a loan can be tricky.
+But determining just when is a loan considered a gift when received from a parent can be tricky.